specialfish9/redesigned-octo-computing-machine/README.md

-# Redesigned Octo Computing Machine
+# Really Optimistic Computing Machine
 ## An implementation of the Pandos+ operating system

 ### Dependences: